wu-lab-egio/EGIO/README.md

 EGIO (Exon Group Ideogram based detection of Orthologous exons and Orthologous isoforms) is aimed to detect orthologous exons and isoforms within pre-defined orthologous gene pairs.
 EGIO uses a dynamic programming strategy to do isoform alignment, in which  reciprocal BLASTN results are used to guide the whole process.

 # Requirement
-(1) EGIO required python packages pandas and numpy, to install pandas and numpy in terminal
+(1) EGIO required python packages pandas and numpy, to install pandas and numpy:

     pip install pandas

     pip install numpy

-(2) To increase the accuracy, the algorithm uses a BLASTN guided model, so a reciprocal BLASTN of exons is required.
-To run reciprocal BLASTN, BLAST+ is required before running EGIO, which could be found in https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
+(2) To increase the accuracy, the algorithm uses a BLASTN guided model, so a reciprocal BLASTN of exons is used.
+To run reciprocal BLASTN, BLAST+ is required before running EGIO, which could be downloaded at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
 For linux, it is easy to install BLAST+ using:

     sudo apt-get install ncbi-blast+